 We rarely recommend that clients go this route.
 Whenever you rely upon a vendor’s proprietary software, you risk losing your information if they suddenly make a change.
 We’ve discussed this concept similarly with social media.

 Content Management System

-A CMS is a particular type of system that can be used as a website builder.
-The most popular one is WordPress (what this site is build upon), and you may have also heard about Drupal, Joomla, or Magento, to name a few.
+A CMS, or Content Management System, is a particular type of system that can be used as a website builder.
+The most popular one is WordPress (what this site is build upon, as well as sites for almost all of our clients), and you may have also heard about Drupal, Joomla, or Magento, to name a few.
 A CMS is software that facilitates creating, editing, organizing, and publishing content to a website.

-WordPress is one of the most popular because the software is free, and it allows businesses to quickly organize articles on their website.
-Because it is open source software, this means that many other people, business, and vendors are able to write programs to extend the functionality – so that you don’t need to know how to do so, you can just find a plugin that does what you need.
+WordPress is one of the most popular because the software is free (you only pay for hosting, like in the section above for Website Hosts), and it allows businesses to quickly organize articles on their website.
+Because WordPress is open source software, this means that many other people, business, and vendors are able to write programs to extend the functionality – so that you don’t need to know how to do so … you can just find a plugin that does what you need.